taygumus/wp-docker-stack/README.md

 ## Architecture & Workflow

-The following diagram provides a conceptual overview of how services interact within the stack.
+The stack implements a **Three-Tier Architecture**, strictly separating the presentation, application, and data layers from the operations plane.

+### System Diagram

 ```mermaid
 flowchart TB